-Today, single-family homes are the predominant housing type in Franklin, with 69% of housing stock devoted to this specific land use.
-To truly diversify the City's housing stock there needs to be opportunities for different types of housing units, in particular, "the Missing Middle Housing" (townhouses, duplexes, triplexes fourplexes, live/work units and apartment houses).
-The housing stock should also offer various price ranges, including those targeted to the upper end of the market.
+Today, single-family homes are the predominant housing type in Franklin, with nearly 2 acres devoted to this specific land use.
+To truly diversify the City's housing stock there needs to be opportunities for different types of housing units, in particular, "the Missing Middle Housing" (townhouses, duplexes, fourplexes, live/work units and apartment houses).
+The housing stock should also offer various price ranges, targeted to the upper end of the market.
 In addition, emphasis should also be placed on offering housing to accommodate different life phases including first-time home buyers, young professionals, empty nesters, and seniors.
 The CAC has expressed a desire for residents to remain in the City as they age and raise families.
-Thus, a full array of lifecycle housing options should be allowed - notably multi-family living and preservation of older, existing homes and neighborhoods.
-This may take the form of compact development that integrates natural landscapes and well designed and usable open space, and that improves resident's mobility by connecting commercial, educational, and recreational amenities.
+Thus, a full array of lifecycle housing options should be allowed - notably multifamily living and preservation of older, existing homes and neighborhoods.
+This may take the form of compact development that integrates natural landscapes and well designed and useable open space, and that improving resident's mobility by connecting commercial, educational, and recreational amenities.
 The zoning code may need to be revised to facilitate the development of a more diverse housing stock in specific areas of the City.